 There are several options for malaria chemoprophylaxis, depending on the destination city.
-The combination of country-specific recommendations that can be accessed either in this text (see Chapter 3, Yellow Fever and Malaria Information, by Country) or on the CDC Travelers’ Health website (www.cdc.gov/travel) should help with this decision, along with the individual assessment.
+The combination of country-specific recommendations that can be accessed either in this text (see Chapter 3, Travel Vaccines & Malaria Information, by Country) or on the CDC Travelers’ Health website (www.cdc.gov/travel/) should help with this decision, along with the individual assessment.
 Chemoprophylaxis recommendations for pilots and air crew include the following:

 - Mefloquine—The current product label for mefloquine contains a caution against using mefloquine for malaria prophylaxis in pilots.

 - Chloroquine—There are no contraindications for use of chloroquine in pilots or air crew.
-Chloroquine may not be the preferred option for many because of the need to continue taking the drug for 4 weeks after the last exposure, thus requiring more than 4 weeks of drug administration for even a single night of exposure.
+Chloroquine may not be the preferred option for many because of the need to continue taking the drug for 4 weeks after the last exposure, thus requiring >4 weeks of drug administration for even a single night of exposure.
 In addition, in many areas malaria is resistant to chloroquine.

 - Atovaquone-proguanil—There are no contraindications for use of atovaquone-proguanil in pilots or air crew members.
 In addition, because of the short-stay nature of their travel, use of atovaquone-proguanil as chemoprophylaxis may be preferred because of the need to take the drug for only 7 days after leaving an area of exposure risk.